 Phuket Fantasea is a 3,000-seat theater show in Kamala that runs six nights a week and has been running since 1998.
 It features elephants, acrobats, aerial performers, stage illusions, and a soundtrack loud enough to fill the seats.
 The production values are high.
 The fog machines work.
 The elephant segment involves animals that perform routines, not circus tricks, which is a meaningful distinction even if the show context is entertainment-first.

-The show costs ฿1,900-2,200 for entry only, or ฿2,500-3,000 if you add the dinner buffet in the adjacent hall.
+The show costs $54-63 for entry only, or $71-86 if you add the dinner buffet in the adjacent hall.
 The buffet is large, reasonable, and functional.
-If you’re going with children, the combination ticket makes sense: they eat before the show and arrive at the theater not hungry.
-The limitation to be clear about: this is mass-market international tourism, not a window into Thai culture.
+If you’re going with children, the combination ticket makes sense, because they eat before the show and arrive at the theater not hungry.
+The limitation to be clear about is what this is.
+It’s mass-market international tourism, not a window into Thai culture.
 The show borrows the aesthetics of Thai mythology and Ayutthaya-era costume design and puts them inside a Las Vegas production format.
 That’s exactly what it has always advertised.
-If you go expecting a cultural experience, you’ll be disappointed.
+If you go expecting a cultural experience, the show won’t deliver it.
 If you go expecting a well-executed spectacle with elephants and pyrotechnics, it delivers.

 Book in advance during high season.
 Sold-out nights happen.
 The show typically runs Friday to Wednesday, with Thursdays off, but verify before booking.